SurrealPartisan/shiofaioth/README.md

 When inflected for cases, the personal pronouns take directly the corresponding article suffix.
 * Example 1: "Mie xae-bailei-duei *suom*.", "I dance for you."
 * Example 2: "Sie xae-teik-duei dein kietab *xiex*.", "You take the book from her."

+#### Demonstrative pronouns
+Shiofaioth has two demonstrative pronouns, the proximal "tae" ("this", "these") and the distal "tuo" ("that", "those").
+They inflect in cases and can take postpositions, so many phrases can be derived.
+Locative gives "here" and "there", respectively, and with "duirin" "now" and "then".
+More on the time descriptions will be exxplained in the tense-like information subsection of the verbs section.
+The demonstrative pronouns may be used independently or adjectivally.

+#### Indefinite pronouns
+Shiofaioth has three indefinite pronouns: "iede" ("everything", "everyone", "every"), "auxo" ("something", "someone", "some") and "eine" ("anything", "anyone", "any").
+Like the demonstrative pronouns, they inflect in cases and can be used both independently and adjectivally.
+Additionally, "eine" can be negated to "eine-naiet" ("nothing", "no one", "no").
+However, one must be clear on what one negates.
+"Eine-naiet xae-ecoi-duei xuatit" means "nothing is enough", but "eine xae-ecoi-duei naiet xuatit" means "not (just) anything is enough".

 #### Relative pronouns
 Shiofaith has three relative pronouns.
 "Iokae" is a non-restrictive relative pronoun referring to a single noun phrase, "aokae" is its restrictive counterpart, and "miekae" refers to a whole proposition.
 They are inflected for cases.
 All relative clauses are separated with commas.